Lucerne hammer: Origins and terminology

-During the 14th century, Swiss infantry favoured the pollaxe or fussstreithammer, a polearm with a short spike and a three- or four-pronged hammer face.
+During the 14th century, Swiss infantry favoured the poleaxe or fussstreithammer, a polearm with a short spike and a three- or four-pronged hammer face.
 Toward the 1470s, smiths in central Switzerland lengthened the rear beak and split the hammer into four parallel prongs, creating the form now called the Lucerne hammer.
 It is consequently considered a later development of the bec de corbin by some scholars, though its classification and typology are the focus of debate.

-Contemporary records simply call the weapon die Hamer or mordaxt in German, and la hache in French inventories; Lucerne hammer is a modern label that distinguished the four-pronged Swiss pattern from earlier pollaxes, having been coined by 19th-century arms collector J. Meyer-Bielmann in 1869.
-Although now often classed as a type of pollaxe, the Lucerne hammer lacks a bladed edge and in place of the curved beak.
+Contemporary records simply call the weapon die Hamer or mordaxt in German, and la hache in French inventories; Lucerne hammer is a modern label that distinguished the four-pronged Swiss pattern from earlier poleaxes, having been coined by 19th-century arms collector J. Meyer-Bielmann in 1869.
+Although now often classed as a type of poleaxe, the Lucerne hammer lacks a bladed edge and in its place has a curved beak.
 It is mechanically akin to the earlier Italian martello d'arme (war hammer) and to the German fussstreithammer, combining blunt and percussive elements.